-Funding may not be moved to any other detail codes.
+Funding cannot be moved to any other detail codes.

-First Nations are required to report financial and service data to the Ministry related to Child Care Regular Fee Subsidies expenses.
-First Nations that report in EFIS will provide this information in their Interim Report and Financial Statement submissions.
+First Nations are required to report financial and service data to the ministry related to Child Care Regular Fee Subsidies expenses.
+First Nations that report in EFIS will provide this information in their Interim Report and Financial Statements submissions.
 First Nations that do not report in EFIS will provide this information in their year-end Financial Statements - Attestation submission.